 The Department of Law and Legal Studies at Carleton University is home to Canada’s premier Legal Studies program.
 We are located in Canada’s capital city, Ottawa, situated on unceded Algonquin territory, beside the historic Rideau Canal.

 We are Canada’s oldest and largest undergraduate program in Legal Studies.
-Emerging in 1967 as the first unit in the country to study law with multidisciplinary academic concerns in mind, the Department now offers a BA & BA (Honours) in Law to over 1500 students within the Faculty of Public Affairs and includes concentrations in Human Rights & Transnational Law, Business Law, and Law, Policy and Government among its undergraduate programs.
+Emerging in 1967 as the first unit in the country to study law with multidisciplinary academic concerns in mind.

-In 1991, Carleton also became the first University in the country to offer an MA in Legal Studies and, beginning in the Fall of 2011, we accepted our first cohort of PhD students.
+In 1991, Carleton also became the first University in the country to offer an MA in Legal Studies and, beginning in the Fall of 2011, we accepted our first cohort of PhD students for the PhD in Legal Studies program.

 The Department of Law and Legal Studies reflects a movement away from traditional and more limited approaches to teaching and studying law.
 Until recently, the study of law was the near exclusive concern of professional law schools that combined programs with a vocational emphasis with a scholarly orientation limited to the study of technical legal doctrine and legal reasoning through exposition.
 However, many social scientists, historians, philosophers, and public policy analysts, among other scholars, have developed an increasing interest in the study of the role and the potential of law and its administration in the context of social, economic and political structures.